nikolaposa/monolog-factory/README.md

 Monolog Factory facilitates creation of [Monolog][link-monolog] logger objects.

-Besides the default factory, this package features one that is suitable for using Monolog with [container-interop][link-container-interop].
+Besides the generic factory, this package features one that is suitable for using Monolog with [container-interop][link-container-interop].

 ## Installation